 Conditions InDepth: Hypertension

-Hypertension is the medical term for high blood pressure.
-Blood pressure is the measure of force that blood flow creates against the artery walls.
-High blood pressure is when this pressure is higher than expected.
+Hypertension is known as high blood pressure.
+Blood pressure (BP) is the measure of force that blood flow makes against the artery walls.

 |The Cardiovascular System|